pivotal/blog/content/post/elixir-clustering-on-cloud-foundry.md

 ## Objective

 We want to be able to deploy a multi node Elixir application to Cloud Foundry and have it automatically cluster using Erlang networking.
 This post will show you how to accomplish this making use of Cloud Foundry's container to container networking (C2C) as well as how to enable automatic cluster formation and healing.
-We make use of the [Netflix Eureka Service Registry](https://github.com/Netflix/eureka) which can be easily configured on most Cloud Foundry instances.
+We make use of the [Netflix Eureka Service Registry](https://github.com/Netflix/eureka) which can be easily configured on all Pivotal Cloud Foundry instances.
 We will deploy a simple application to PWS to demonstrate all these parts.
 For simplicity this tutorial will just use an Elixir app created by Mix, but if you're using a phoenix application most of this should still work.

 For the rest of this post we assume you have [Elixir Lang](https://elixir-lang.org/) installed and running on your system.
 As well as the [cf cli](https://github.com/cloudfoundry/cli) and are already signed into a CF instance.
 You can [sign up for PWS for a free trial to follow along](http://run.pivotal.io/).